 5. Assist Another Planner

 Another great way to gain experience is by asking if you can help out a fellow wedding planner on the day of a wedding.
 Don’t feel defeated if you email a wedding planner and they don’t respond.
 That is just how the industry works.
 But I recommend giving it a try anyway, because you will never know the outcome unless you put yourself out there.
+Go ahead and take out Assistant Wedding Planner Certificate course for more information on how to get started with a wedding planner.

 Lack of experience will only hold you back if you let it.
 Go ahead and do some research today to find out which one of these five ideas will get you some experience.
 I know it’s scary, but I believe you can do it!